Kauzmic | a year ago | 10 comments | 469 views

 I hope you take the time to answer because it could help others as well here in this community, and there are a lot of users that are willing to help.

-komies, 9 months ago
+komies, a year ago

 This guy is so wrong.
 I also use Sony Vegas together with Particle Illusion and BluffTitler.
 Off course there's a learning curve as with anything.
 Bluff makes it easy to do more than just titles.
 You need to spend some time going thru what some users have created using Bluff.
 No one can teach you to be creative, this is something that comes from within and practice.

-lightads, 9 months ago
+lightads, a year ago